pitastrudl/wekanwiki/Developer-Documentation.md

 - You can ask for comments from others, but usually those feature requests are clearly defined how they should work.
 You can place those Settings options there where it seems most logical for you.

 Main point is to be friendly to those commenting of your code, and incorporate those suggestions that make most sense.

-# Preventing Travis CI lint errors when submitting pull requests

-- Eslint for linting.
-To prevent Travis CI lint errors, you can test for lint errors with "npm run lint"
-- If you want automatic fixes to that code file you can copy code to [jsbeautifer website](http://jsbeautifier.org) with settings Indent with 2 spaces (topmost dropdown), [X] Space before conditional: "if(x)" / "if (x)", [X] Use JSLint-happy formatting tweaks.

 # Build Pipeline